 Which brands have USDA Certified Organic CBD products?

-To obtain USDA Organic certification, CBD companies need to use specific extraction processes and USDA Organic Certified ingredients including for carrier oils, in addition to using hemp that has been USDA Organic Certified.
-The permitted extraction processes for use in USDA certified organic CBD products are CO2 extraction, an alcohol extraction method using USDA certified-organic cane alcohol, and lipid extraction.
+To obtain USDA Organic certification, CBD companies need to use specific extraction processes and USDA Organic Certified ingredients.
+This includes carrier oils and hemp that has already been USDA Organic Certified.
+Permitted extraction processes for use are CO2 extraction (an alcohol extraction method using USDA certified organic cane alcohol), and lipid extraction.
 CO2 extraction, utilized by Barlean’s, uses carbon dioxide under high pressure and fluctuating temperatures to act as a solvent.